 There are some undeniably effective set-pieces – a scene where a victim dreams and the walls around him become filled with the tar-covered souls of the undead reaching out to him; or of Bianca Lawson’s dream of a ghostly figure molesting her under the blankets that turns into a vision of her slowly drowning in a bed of blood – a scene reminiscent of a similar love-making scene in Angel Heart (1987); and the wonderfully sardonic image of Snoop Dogg prowling the streets carrying the still-talking severed heads of his victims.
 Alterian Studio create some striking and novel makeup effects – a Hellraiser (1987)-esque fleshly resurrection sequence; bleeding pool tables; a talking dog vomiting up rains of maggots.

 The film is long – nearly two hours rather than the usual 90 minutes and takes some time to build up and then only confines most of the action to the last quarter, but Ernest Dickerson evokes some stylish atmosphere that makes the formula run-through quite watchable.

-The screenplay comes from Adam Simon, himself a genre director with the fascinatingly weird Brain Dead/Paranoia (1990) and Carnosaur (1993), as well as the horror documentary The American Nightmare (2000) and the script for The Haunting in Connecticut (2009), as well as created/produced the tv series Salem (2014-7).
-Co-writer Tim Metcalfe is bets known for creating Revenge of the Nerds (1984) and writing other genre scripts like Fright Night Part 2 (1989), Kalifornia (1993) and The Haunting in Connecticut (2009).
+The screenplay comes from Adam Simon, himself a genre director with the fascinatingly weird Brain Dead/Paranoia (1990) and Carnosaur (1993), as well as the horror documentary The American Nightmare (2000) and the script for The Haunting in Connecticut (2009), as well as created/produced the tv series Salem (2014-7) and produced the alien invasion film Captive State (2019).
+Co-writer Tim Metcalfe is best known for creating Revenge of the Nerds (1984) and writing other genre scripts like Fright Night Part 2 (1989), Kalifornia (1993) and The Haunting in Connecticut (2009).